4d/docs/docs/FormObjects/properties_Print.md

 The print options are:

-- **Variable** (default option): 4D enlarges or reduces the form object area in order to print all the subrecords.
+- **Variable** option / **Print Variable Frame** checked: 4D enlarges or reduces the form object area in order to print all the subrecords.

-- **Fixed (Truncation)**: 4D only prints the contents that appear in the object area.
+- **Fixed (Truncation)** option / **Print Variable Frame** unchecked: 4D only prints the contents that appear in the object area.
 The form is only printed once and the contents not printed are ignored.

 - **Fixed (Multiple Records)** (subforms only): the initial size of the subform area is kept but 4D prints the form several times in order to print all the records.